HappyFaceGoettingen/HappyFace-MadMask/README.md

 --------------------------
 ## MadModules
 * MadBrowser - This module consists of 2 sub components.
-One is Meta-Browser and the other is Meta-JSON Wrapper.
-They are called MadBrowser and MadJsonin, respectivelly.
+One is Meta-Browser and the other is Meta-JSON/WSDL downloader.
+They are called MadBrowser and MadJsonin respectivelly.
-* MadAalyzer - This module allows the HappyFace core system to use extra analysis methods such as ANFIS, many machine learning libraries and Bayesian changepoint analyser.
+* MadAnalyzer - This module allows the HappyFace core system to use extra analysis methods such as ANFIS, many machine learning libraries and Bayesian changepoint analyzer.
+* bin - Analysis mediator scripts of browser views, JSON structures and HappyFace data

 --------------------------
-## MadMask
+## HappyFaceMobile
-This component is used as HappyFace mobile application and its Ionic Web launcher
+HappyFace mobile application and its Ionic web server.
+In HappyFace, a symbolic link is created.
+To avoid confusion, this Ionic web server by the mobile application component is called "MadMask" in HappyFace instance.

 ### Structure
-     MadMask
+     HappyFaceMobile
-     ├── bin      --->  Processors such as meta-browser and its analsys exporters ├── daemon   --->  An Ioinic Web launcher
-     ├── data     --->  A symbolic link to data location ├── hooks
+     ├── bin      --->  Mediators of browser analyzer ├── daemon   --->  Ioinic web server launcher and some cron jobs ├── data     --->  A symbolic link to data location ├── hooks
      ├── lib
-     ├── madmask  --->  MadMask command executor
-     ├── node_modules  ---> Local npm libraries
+     ├── madmask  --->  MadMask command executor as a web server and executable wrappers in a HappyFace node ├── node_modules  ---> Local npm libraries
-     ├── resources     ---> Information of native Android and iPhone applications ├── scss
+     ├── resources     ---> Resources of native Android and iPhone applications ├── scss
-     ├── sites    --->  Site information for this MadMask instance and mobile application └── www      --->  Main source codes of the mobile application
+     ├── sites    --->  Site information for this MadMask instance └── www      --->  Main source codes of the mobile application

 --------------------------
 ## MadFoxd
-A service capturing browser views (browser canvases) via Firefox using MadFox addon
+A service capturing browser views (browser canvases) via Firefox using MadFox addon program.
+This service is extendable to download JSON and WSDL web services as files.

 ### Components
 * madfoxd/madfox - Main program of madfox